Parable #37. The Parush and the Tax Collector:

 He knew he suffered from a bad heart.

-At the core of his being the penitent Hebrew man knew that he needed forgiveness (which is something you can never earn) and he knew he needed help for the future:
+At the core of his being the penitent Jewish man knew that he needed forgiveness (which is something you can never earn) and he knew he needed help for the future:

 We need forgiveness and a New Heart: